sanette/gl-legacy/README.md

 * But there's already `lablgl` and `glMLite`!

 True.
 Good question.
-One answer is that I wanted a minimal set of bindings that would go with `tgls` (See the `image_quad` example).
-Of course, another answer is that it's fun to give it a try oneself...
+The goal is to have a minimal set of bindings that would complement `tgls` (See the `image_quad` example).